 Supportive living promotes independent living for residents within a residential housing setting while offering access to care and additional services to meet their evolving needs.
-Supportive living caters to a diverse range of individuals from younger people to seniors who require support services for mental health or physical disabilities.
-These accommodations are critical to creating inclusive and thriving communities.
+Supportive living accommodations serve the needs of many individuals, ranging from younger people to seniors who require support services for mental health diagnoses or physical disabilities.
+These accommodations vary in size, physical design, and service offerings and are critical to creating inclusive and thriving communities.

 The City of Airdrie's Land Use Bylaw classifies supportive living accommodations into two categories: Supportive housing, limited and supportive housing, general.